roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-05 ****** byStoryTeller07© With both wrists tied above her head she had no option but stand before him in the little dress hiked up around her thighs.
+With both wrists tied above her head she had no option but stand before him in the little dress hiked up around her thighs.
 It wouldn't have been quite so bad if she were wearing panties.

   "Respect for you?
 You're just a slut, a common whore, a cock sucking whore and you know it, so don't open your mouth again."
 He warned her.